Appdynamics/NumberGuess/README.md

 You need access to an AppDynamics Controller with MRUM license entitlements and source code access to your Android application.
 The license key information comes from the Controller and is entered into files in Android Studio.

-You need to change five files in your Android project:
+You need to change five files in this Android project:

 1. AndroidManifest.xml
 2. **Top-level** build.gradle
 3. **Module** build.gradle
-4. Constants.java (optional, but recommended)
+4. Constants.java
-5. MainActivity.java (or whatever activity class launches your Android app)
+5. MainActivity.java

 Synchronize all files, clean your application build, and build the application fresh.
 The sections below describe in greater detail these milestones.